neondatabase/website/content/docs/guides/liquibase-workflow.md

     </CodeBlock>

-4. Change the source database `url`, `username`, and `password` settings to the correct values for the `blog` database on your `main` branch.
-You can obtain the required details from the connection string you copied previously.
-You will need to swap out the hostname (`ep-cool-darkness-123456.us-east-2.aws.neon.tech`), username, and password for your own.
+4. Change the source database settings to the correct values for the `blog` database on your `main` branch.
+The username and password will be the same as your `dev1` branch, but make sure to use the right hostname.
+Copy the snippet below and replace the hostname (`ep-cool-darkness-123456.us-east-2.aws.neon.tech`), username, and password for your own.

     <CodeBlock shouldWrap>